Discover Your Strengths, Find Your Passion

 Whenever someone asks me what’s a good business to start today or what freelance work is profitable, I can’t help but answer it with something like, “It depends on what you like doing.”

-I believe that we all have gifts, or at least, a life passion.
-You may be a talented writer or a good singer; maybe you love crunching numbers or doing home improvement projects.
-Whatever your natural talents, hobbies or interests are, always remember that these can be and should be your key to wealth and success.
+Whatever your natural talents, hobbies, or interests are, always remember that these can be and should be your key to wealth and success.

 The theory of multiply intelligence suggests that there are eight different areas of aptitude that each individual can have – kinetic, linguistic, logical, interpersonal, intrapersonal, musical, visual and naturalistic.